Project Management in the Actuarial Skillset

 What new professional opportunities does this expanded skill set offer?
 Will you be able to add more value to your consulting services to clients or take on additional responsibilities at Cominia?

-Through this certification, I've built structured knowledge in project management and gained a comprehensive toolkit to manage projects successfully.
+Through this certification, I've built up structured knowledge in project management and gained a comprehensive toolkit to manage projects successfully.
 I've also internalized the latest mindset promoted by PMI, giving me a better grasp of the “language” of project management.
 As a result, I’ll be able to approach future projects more systematically and efficiently, delivering clear added value both for our clients and for Cominia.

 With this experience in mind, what advice would you give to colleagues who are new to the actuarial profession or still in training?